 Up to 3 sessions may be required depending on the depth of colour of the pigment.
 See our current prices here.

 Does it hurt?

-It can sting a little.
-Because we’re using IPL to create sufficient heat to destroy the pigment cells, this heat can build up and be felt.
+The treatment can sting a little because we’re using IPL to create heat to destroy the pigment cells and as this builds up it may be felt.
 It’s been described as like having an elastic band flicked across your skin.
-The laser flashes incredibly quickly, so it’s a very brief sensation.
-We apply a cooling gel to the area being treated in advance of the treatment taking place and offer use of a cold air jet to cool the skin as the treatment continues.
+The laser flashes incredibly quickly, so it is only a very brief sensation.
+A cooling gel is applied to the area being treated before the treatment takes place and we offer the use of a cold air jet to cool the skin as the treatment continues.

 Are there any side-effects?

 As with all treatments affecting the skin there are of course small risks of side-effects.
-Following the treatment your skin may feel a little sore, but very mildly.
-There may be some slight reddening of the area treated.
-This doesn’t even happen in all cases, it depends on the skin type and area treated.
-We apply cooling aloe vera gel to all areas treated, which is very effective at reducing any inflammation that results.
-The redness and sensation of warmth will last only a few hours, or maybe overnight, but soon disappears leaving no ill-effects.
-Before we commence any treatment we take the time to undertake a detailed consultation with you, making sure that you are comfortable with the process and that you have no pre-existing conditions that could adversely affect it.
-You will have a ‘patch-test’ undertaken, to be sure that your skin does not react adversely to the IPL.
-If you experience no adverse reactions to this small test we can proceed with the full treatment.
+Immediately after treatment your skin may feel a little sore, but likely will be very mild.
+There may be some slight reddening of the area treated, although this doesn’t happen in all cases – it depends on the skin type and area treated.
+We apply a cooling aloe vera gel to all areas treated, which is very effective at reducing any inflammation that results.
+Any redness and sensation of warmth will last only a few hours, or maybe overnight, but soon disappears leaving no ill-effects.

-The age spots on the hand can be successfully treated as can be seen in the above photograph.
+Age spots on the hands can be successfully treated with a series of IPL treaments as can be seen in this photograph.

 What do I do now?

-Call The Brookdale Clinic on 01565 651832 and book your initial consultation.
+Call us at The Brookdale Clinic on 01565 651832 and book your initial consultation with Josna.
 You can ask questions, gain reassurance and then start ridding yourself of those annoying signs of age.